MicrosoftDocs/win32/desktop-src/Tapi/unregister-a-pluggable-terminal.md

 ---
-Description: In general, this method will be called from DllUnregisterServer.
+description: In general, this method will be called from DllUnregisterServer.
 The following sample code can be put into the code for DllUnregisterServer. ms.assetid: a5567c3b-edc0-427a-9751-ba221611e92c
 title: Unregister a Pluggable Terminal ms.topic: article